Individuals with Disabilities

 Veterans Employment Information

-A competitive appointment is one in which the veteran competes with others on the list of eligibles.
+- A competitive appointment is one in which a veteran competes with other eligible employees.
 This is the normal entry route into the civil service for most employees.

 A Schedule A authority can be used to hire a veteran with a severe physical or psychiatric disability to fill any job in which the veteran is able to perform with or without reasonable accommodation; and on a "trial" basis.
 Then, after 2 years of successful performance, the veteran may be noncompetitively converted to a permanent appointment in the competitive service.